tethysplatform/tethys/docs/tutorials/google_earth_engine/dataset_controls_js.rst

         update_date_bounds();
     };

 3. The ``update_product_options`` method updates the options of the product select box with options that correspond with the current satellite platform and sensor.
-Implement the ``update_product_options`` method as follows:
+Implement the ``update_product_options`` method as follows in :file:`public/js/gee_datasets.js`:

 .. code-block:: javascript